Cyber Security of Power Distribution Systems by Detecting Differences Between Real-time Micro-Synchrophasor Measurements and Cyber-Reported SCADA

-Electric grid protection through low-cost sensors, machine learning — September 21, 2018
+Electric grid protection through low-cost sensors, machine learning (GCN) — September 21, 2018

-Cyber Defense Tool Is an Early Warning System for Grid Attacks — March 27, 2018
+Cyber Defense Tool Is an Early Warning System for Grid Attacks (IEEE Spectrum Energywise Blog) — March 27, 2018

 Publications resulting from this project:

-Mahdi Jamei, Anna Scaglione, and Sean Peisert, “Cyber-Physical Relaying Reliability Enhancement through Hybrid Network Intrusion Detection Systems,” Proceedings of the 2018 IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm), Allborg, Denmark, October 29–31, 2018.
+Mahdi Jamei, Anna Scaglione, and Sean Peisert, “Low-Resolution Fault Localization Using Phasor Measurement Units with Community Detection,” Proceedings of the 2018 IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm), Allborg, Denmark, October 29–31, 2018.